AzeematRaji/deploy-sockShop-with-kubernetes/README.md

-# Altschool Cloud Engineering Capstone Project: Deployment of Socks Shop, a microservices-based application, on Kubernetes using Infrastructure as Code (IaaC).
+# Deployment of Socks Shop, a microservices-based application, on Kubernetes using Infrastructure as Code (IaaC).

 ## Project Overview: